k-box/k-box/docs/developer/database.md

-The DMS Standard and Project edition shares the same database structure except from the following tables and relations:
+The K-Box Standard and Project edition shares the same database structure except from the following tables and relations:

 - *projects*: stores the projects details
 - *userprojects*: handle the N to M relation between projects and user involved in projects